Mujhtech/synnods-ecommerce/README.md

 ## Synnods ECommerce
-- A monoliths e-commerce web app built with laravel and veujs
+- A monolithic e-commerce web app built with laravel and veujs

 ## How to setup locally